 Back home after each trip I would trace my route across sheet 174 in coloured pen.
 My wavering lines gradually obscured the map's neat blue squares, replacing the standardized symbols of the Ordnance Survey with a more amorphous knowledge.
 And over the months the map began to fall apart: tears spreading along the folds, defining a new grid, preparing for a final disintegration along new and unremarked lines.

 Now I have finished the job.
-My map lies in rectangular pieces, four folds across by ten down, and each one is ready to become a chapter of my recollections.
-They respect my little project no more than they did the careful work of the Ordnance Survey: long days in the fields have been sliced up arbitrarily, outings in different seasons are forced together.
+Sheet 174 lies in rectangular pieces, four folds across by ten down, and each one is ready to become a chapter of my essay.
+Their organisation respects my little project no more than they did the careful work of the Ordnance Survey: long days in the fields have been sliced up arbitrarily, outings in different seasons are forced together.
 I like it this way.
-Recalling some places, I see them from all angles and in all weathers, but for others, there is just a single impression before memory fades.
+Recalling some areas, I see them from different angles and in different weathers; for others, there is just a single impression.

 And for some, already, the line sparks no recognition at all.
 I could never have filled the grid with memory, it was always going to leak through the net.
 The sheaf of defaced panels becomes more and more inscrutable as their author grows more distant.
 And what in there speaks of the land?